pcwalton/bevy-baked-gi/README.md

 ### Other tools

-In case you want to bake the lightmaps using a tool other than Blender and Unity, a detailed description of the [lightmap] and [irradiance volume format] is available in [the documentation].
+In case you want to bake the lightmaps using a tool other than Blender and Unity, a detailed description of the lightmap and irradiance volume format is available in the Bevy documentation.

-## Roadmap

-An eventual goal of this work is for the rendering code to go upstream.
-If that happens, then the focus of this crate will narrow from rendering to tooling: reading and applying the glTF extras and providing the baking tools.

 ## License

 Dual-licensed under the MIT and Apache 2.0 license.
 See the `LICENSE-MIT` and `LICENSE-APACHE2` files.

 ## Code of conduct